fredrkl/app-configuration-demo/README.md

 ## Lessons learned

 - If you use configuration to get a complex object and try to write it out, then you will get nothing, e.g., `ConnectionStrings:DefaultConnection`.
 You will need to get a simple value, e.g., `ConnectionStrings:DefaultConnection:ConnectionString`.
+- The key in the Azure App Configuration can be a path, e.g., `Logging:Providers:0:Name` and is what is being used in the `ConfigurationBuilder` to get the value
+- You will need to either give the _Azure App Configuration_ a dedicated managed identity or use a system assigned.
+Then give that identity access to the _KeyVault_.
+One example is to give it the `Key Vault Secrets User` to be able to read secrets.

 ## Links